Aristide Blank: Outcast and hostage

 In 1943, Romania's Ministry of Finance sued Aristide Blank for the recovery of his assets, and obtained a foreclosure of his property on Berthelot Street, outside Cișmigiu.
 According to one report, Blank left Romania in 1941, together with members of the British Legation.
 However, Sebastian's accounts place him in Bucharest in 1942–1943, noting that his library was being seized by Romanian authorities on orders from Paul Sterian.
-In late 1942 or early 1943, Blank was included on a list of Jewish hostages, presented by the Central Jewish Office as a guarantee of its loyalism toward the Ion Antonescu regime; also featured were writers Henric Streitman and Iosif Brucăr.
+In late 1942 or early 1943, Blank was included on a list of Jewish hostages, presented by the Central Jewish Office as a guarantee of its loyalism toward the Antonescu regime; also featured were writers Henric Streitman and Iosif Brucăr.
 In early 1943, Sebastian notes, Blank was "looking for some refuge in the countryside."
 He finally left Bucharest in April, at the peak of Allied bombing raids, and by June was living in Butimanu.

 The family's fortunes were restored in August 1944, which saw both the Liberation of Paris and the King Michael's Coup.
 Patrice emerged from the underground to serve as the youngest member of the Provisional Consultative Assembly.
 He also served on the original editorial board of France-Soir, before being expelled and sued for mismanagement in 1949.
 In 1944 Romania, the Jewish community still looked up to Blank Sr, believing him worthy of becoming the country's Minister of Finance.
 In January 1945, Blank (whose domicile was on Ferdinand Boulevard) reopened Cultura Națională as its majority stockholder.
-His new associates on this project were Teodorescu-Braniște, Sebastian, Alexandru Rosetti, and painter Jean Alexandru Steriadi.
+His new associates on this project were Teodorescu-Braniște, Sebastian, J. A. Steriadi, and Alexandru Rosetti.
+In July 1945, România Liberă, as a central organ of the Romanian Communist Party (PCR), published his proposals for a progressive tax, whereby the rich would have financed Romania's post-armistice debt.